 During the summer of 2000, Hutchings was selected for promotion to full Colonel in the regular Army as well as attendance for schooling at the Air Force War College; he instead declined these advancements to retire and assume duties as the Commandant of Virginia Military Institute.

 Col. Hutchings is married to the former Janine T. Thompson of Columbus, Ohio.
 They have three children: Jennifer, Amanda and Michael.
 Son, Michael, also attended VMI, where he played football and was a varsity linebacker for the Keydets.
-Michael graduated with the VMI class of 2010 and is now a 2LT in the U.S. Army.
+Michael graduated with the VMI class of 2010 and is now in the U.S. Army.